augustovictor/software-architecture-specialization/README.md

     - Long parameter list
         - Use `parameter objects`;

-- Code smells when making changes to the code:
+- Code smells when making changes to the code (09):
     - Divergent change: occurs when we have to change a class in many different ways, for many different reasons;
         - Relates to the `god class smell`.
         - Poor separation of concerns is a common cause of this `code smell`;